Selene02/GCD-Course_Project-April-2015/README.md

 There is only a single script to run for the analysis, run_analysis.R.
 Below is the basic outline of run_analsys.R.

 ####STEP 1
 1. Gets the names of the features from features.txt, which measure the movements of the sujects in three dimensions (X, Y, Z).
+2. Merges the training and test data into one dataset call BIGDATA.

+###STEP 2